 This option has its advantages:

 * The pictures are of good quality since they’re taken by professional photographers.

 * All of your group will be present in the photos without anybody missing because “somebody needs to take them”.

-If you’re scared of doing rides that’re high on the adrenaline meter but still would like to lose your rollercoaster virginity, maybe you’ll consider trying out the “conquering of the highest mountain” method: At the beginning of your day, go to one of the rides you find to be the most intimidating and ride it.
+If you’re scared of doing rides that’re high on the adrenaline meter, but still would like to lose your rollercoaster “virginity”, maybe you’ll consider trying out the “Conquer the highest mountain” method: At the beginning of your day, go to one of the rides you find to be the most intimidating and ride it.

-That’s what I did and knowing that I’ve already been through the scariest part of the day released me from the tension of waiting in line to the other rides and allowed me to enjoy a wider range of them.
+That’s what I did, and knowing that I’ve already been through the scariest part of the day released me from the tension of waiting in line for the other rides and allowed me to enjoy a wider range of them.
 Remember, at the end of the day you’re there to have as much fun as you can.